 - Promotes the convenience and safety of the residents.
 It also promotes the good appearance and efficient operation of the park, protects the park premises, and fairly distributes services and facilities.

 - Relates to the purpose for which it is adopted.

 - Is not retaliatory or discriminatory in nature.

 - Informs residents of acceptable and unacceptable behavior.

 Unreasonable rules are not allowed.
 Unreasonable rules include (but are not limited to) the following:

-- Prohibiting a resident from putting a reasonably-sized “for sale” sign on their home.
+- Prohibiting a resident from putting a reasonably-sized “for sale” sign on a home.